KULeuven-Diepenbeek/osc-course/content/exercises/scheduler.md

     </ol>
   </div>
   <div class="column">
     The <b>output</b> file is always named "output.txt", and is a normal text file.
-You must write this file in the current working directory (which will be next to the executable). <br/><br/>
+You <b>must</b> write this file in the current working directory (which will be next to the executable). <br/><br/>
     The <b>output</b> MUST be formatted according to these rules:
     <ol>
-      <li>Each line starts with a line number of <b>exactly</b> two digits</li>
+      <li>Each line starts with a line number of <b>exactly</b> two digits, followed by a space, a dash, and another space ( - )</li>
       <li>There is a line for <b>every</b> time slice</li>
       <li>If a task is scheduled, its <b>name</b> is mentioned</li>
-      <li>If a new task is scheduled, it is indicated with <b>(new)</b></li>
+      <li>If a new task is scheduled, it is indicated with the <b>(new)</b> suffix</li>
       <li>If there is no task to scheduled, <b>idle</b> is reported</li>
-      <li>Each line ends with \n (NOT with \r\n) and there are NO spaces between the last character of the line and the \n</li>
+      <li>Each line (even the last one) ends with \n (NOT with \r\n) and there are NO spaces between the last character of the line and the \n</li>
-      <li>The output reflects the first 50 time slices of a run of the scheduler (so there are 51 lines in each output file, 1 empty at the end)</li>
+      <li>The output always reflects the first 50 time slices of a run of the scheduler (so there are 51 lines in each output file, 1 empty at the end)</li>
+      <li>If an error is detected (for example bad input), the output file consists of 2 lines: the first line is simply the string "error\n" and the second a string describing the error.</li>
     </ol>
   </div>
 </div>

-You MUST strictly follow these formats and filenames, as your code wil be (partially) validated with automated scripts.
+You **MUST strictly follow these formats and filenames**, as your code wil be (mostly) validated with automated scripts.
 If you do not follow these formats and we have to make manual adjustments to your output, points will be deducted.
-Test this by directly comparing your output for the test example with the example output: they have to be a perfect match.
+Test this by directly comparing your output for the test input above with the example output above: they have to be a perfect match.

+### Testing and validation

+As this is first and foremost a programming exercise, we expect you to **use proper software engineering practices**.

+In particular, we expect you to provide a good measure of defensive programming (for example, checking if input is indeed formatted as expected) and a certain amount of (automated) testing (for example, does `sort_tasks_on_arrival()` (see below) always work correctly?).

+We have included some examples of weird/unexpected input files below that your implementation should be able to deal with by either showing an error or by properly dealing with the weird situation.
+Example errors are for example: incomplete/empty input and negative duration values.
+Weird input that should work correctly includes: tasks that run longer than 50 time slices or input that is not correctly ordered by arrival time.

+When validating your implementation, we will of course evaluate some additional test cases as well, not shared up-front, to see if you properly take into account other types of errors/weird input!
+As such, make sure you **think about possible edge cases yourself** and try to make your implementation as robust as possible!

+Finally, we of course also expect you to:

+* **Not create memory leaks**
+* **Properly close opened files**

 ### Some boiler plating